Chase Sapphire Reserve® vs. The Platinum Card® from American Express

 Cash Back Rewards

 Chase Sapphire Reserve® offers a $300 travel credit for travel purchases made to your card each year.
-You also earn 10x on hotels and car rentals purchased through Chase, 5x on flights, 3x on other travel purchases, and 1x on everything else.
-You can get a DoorDash DashPass subscription, Instacart benefits, and a $10 monthly statement from GoPuff.
-You can also earn 10x on Lyft rides through December 31, 2024.
+You also earn 10x on hotels and car rentals purchased through Chase Travel(SM), 5x on flights, 3x on other travel purchases, and 1x on everything else.
+You can also get complimentary access to DoorDash DashPass with $0 delivery fees and lower service fees for a minimum of one year when you activate by December 31, 2027.
+Plus, Instacart benefits, and a $10 monthly statement from GoPuff.
+You can also earn 10x on Lyft rides through March 2025.

 The travel credit is automatically applied to your account when you make $300 in purchases in the travel category.
 Travel is a pretty broad category, according to Chase, and includes airlines, hotels, motels, campgrounds, timeshares, car rental agencies, train fares, bus travel, ferries, tolls, and parking.